ladzzzz123/BizPlan/README.md

 The answers change a bit every single day.
 The management task for each day is basically a matter of working through the Strengths, Weaknesses, Opportunities and Threats related to each of these seven big questions.

+The makeup of the people on your management team should illustrate how you have management analysis covered, but it is also important to be humble.
+Do not be afraid to discuss weaknesses or stumbles and what you are doing to correct the issues.
+The discussion of management is a story of emergence; it is not a celebration of past accomplishments.

-## Financial Analysis
+## Financial Analysis -- Think WIN-WIN-WIN

+Your business needs to cash flow right away.
+An infusion of cash might help you to expand, but why should investors invest -- what is the exit strategy for an investor; what kind of return will the investor get out of your company?

-This business cash flows, but why should investors invest?
-Maybe they shouldn’t … finding investors is not necessarily the point, but financial analysis should convince others of the sustainability of the enterprise.
+Maybe you are not looking for investors, but financial analysis is necessary for the business owner and it is also important for convince other key potential employees or partners of the sustainability of the enterprise.
+What is in it for an employee or partner?

+Financial analysis boils down to making sure that your enterprise represents a WIN-WIN-WIN scenario for multiple OTHER people ...
+GOOD customers will support your company with purchases and also refer others [not just customers, but potential employees, partners, investors] to a financially sustainable company with a solid product ... good people with talent will join you and *put their shoulder to the wheel* building the company if your enterprise a financially sustainable company ... patient investors and solid business partners will give your company resources if they can see a return from participating in expanding a financially sustainable company.

+If your financial analysis does not paint a WIN-WIN-WIN picture for customers, employees, partners, investors, you need to go back to the drawing board and rethink your plan.

 ## Summary—Call to Action

+By the time you have gotten to the tenth slide, you should have created the impression of unstoppable success.
+The only think left to do is to discribe EXACTLY what you need from your particular audience.

+You call to action will not only change with the audience, but it needs to change over time.
 Solid businesses continually simplify and sharpening the focus their entire business by enlisting the support of key people who can advance the cause.